keu/docs/astro/deploy-code.md

 - DAG-only deploys are significantly faster than running `astro deploy` when you have only made changes to your DAGs.
 - When you run `astro deploy --dags`, the workers and schedulers in your Deployment will pick up your changes gracefully and will not restart.
 This results in a more efficient use of running workers and no downtime for your Deployment.
 - You can have different sets of users deploy project changes versus DAG changes.
 See [DAG-based templates](https://docs.astronomer.io/astro/ci-cd-templates/template-overview#dag-based-templates) for how you can set this up in your CI/CD pipelines.
+- You can use it to update your DAGs when you have slow upload speed with your internet connection.

 ### Enable DAG-only deploys on a Deployment